Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 * Alex: Nem láttad a nyelvtan könyvet? - (Have you (not) seen the grammar book?)
   * Barnabás: Sajnos nem, nincs itt. - (No unfortunately, it isn't here.)
-  * Barnabás: De az asztal mellett van! - (But it is next to the table!)
+  * Barnabás: De, az asztal mellett van! - (But it is next to the table!)

 Notice how ~~igen~~ `de` (but) is used to counter a negative question.

 * Alex: Szia, nem zavarlak? - (Hi, am I (not) bothering you?)
   * Barnabás: Nem, dehogyis!
 Gyere be! - (No, quite the contrary!
 Come in!)
-  * Barnabás: De vagy, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy).
+  * Barnabás: De zavarsz, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy) *zavarsz is optional*.

 * Alex: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
   * Barnabás: Nem, szerintem, hogy ők túl zajos.
 (No, I think they are too noisy.)